-Only three clients responded to the survey, one from the Pacific region (AU) and the other two from Europe (DK, FR).
-One actively clears derivatives through eleven CCPs, the second clears through three CCPs and the third clearing through two CCPs.
-One respondent is a bank, one is an asset management firm and one is an energy firm.
+Three clients responded to the survey, one from the Pacific region (AU) and two from Europe (DK, FR).
+One actively clears derivatives through 11 CCPs, another clears through three CCPs and the other clears through two CCPs.
+The client respondents consisted of a bank, an asset management firm and an energy firm.

-One respondent held a total aggregate cleared IM requirement across all CCPs of less than USD 1 billion and a second respondent indicated IM requirements between USD 100 and 500 billion as of 31 December 2022.
-The other respondent did not provide any margin data.
+One respondent held a total aggregate cleared IM requirement across all CCPs of less than USD 1 billion and a second respondent indicated IM requirements between USD 100 billion and USD 500 billion as of 31 December 2022.
+The third respondent did not provide any margin data.